VectorComputingLabs/vector/docs/vector-spec.md

 Modifiers are special words that alter or enhance how an entity is created or used.
 They include:
 ### const
-The const modifier is used to define constant variables who's value is unchanged throughout the life-time of the running program
+The const modifier is used to define constant variables whose value is unchanged throughout the life-time of the running program
 ### dataonly